[music] paused

 1. Reads input - what keys are the players pressing?

-2. Updates the world - move the paddles, move the ball, check for collisions.
+2. Updates the world - move paddles, move the ball, check for collisions.

-This is called the game loop.
-Without an engine, you'd write this loop yourself, read input, update state, draw pixels.
-A game engine like Bevy handles the hard parts (rendering graphics, playing audio, handling window events) so you can focus on what makes your game unique.
+This is the game loop.
+Without an engine, you'd write this loop yourself, read input, update state, draw pixels directly.
+An engine like Bevy handles graphics, audio, windowing, and input so you focus on your game.

-Bevy organizes game code using a pattern called ECS: Entity-Component-System.
+Bevy organizes game code using ECS: Entity-Component-System.
 Let's understand each part:

 • Entity: A unique ID that represents something in your game.
-A paddle, a ball, the camera and so on.
+A paddle, the ball, the camera.

 • Component: Data attached to an entity.
-Position, velocity, health, color and so on.
+Position, velocity, color.
 Plain Rust structs with no methods.

 • System: A function that runs every frame and operates on entities that have specific components.
 A "movement" system finds all entities with a Position and Velocity and updates their positions.